 Prior to the advent of the iPhone and the rise of worldwide mobile phone gaming in the early 2010s, there was a fervent mobile gaming scene in Japan - feature phone gaming.
-Feature phones, also known as Japanese "dumbphones," had dedicated mobile internet services to connect users to an assortment of utilities, including storefronts from the likes of Capcom to Square Enix for purchasing and downloading video games.
+Japanese feature phones, also known worldwide as "dumbphones," had dedicated mobile internet services to connect users to an assortment of utilities, including storefronts from the likes of Capcom to Square Enix for purchasing and downloading video games.
 On top of porting existing games, they created completely original games specifically for these devices.
 Unfortunately, in recent years, this era of gaming history has become susceptible to becoming lost to time.

-In this post, we will do a deep dive into the history of feature phones, present some notable games, describe the work that goes into preserving them, and explain how you can help!
+In this post, we will do a deep dive into the history of Japanese feature phones, present some notable games, describe the work that goes into preserving them, and explain how you can help!

-Feature Phone History
+Japanese Feature Phone History

 To start things off, let's quickly define two terms that will be used throughout this post: JME and BREW.
 They are the two main platforms that feature phone games ran on.
 JME is basically the Java platform, but stripped down to work on a cell phone.
 Developed by Sun Microsystems, it became the standard for feature phone gaming, so most feature phone games ran on some form of JME or J2ME.
 The second platform, BREW, was developed by Qualcomm.
 Despite using native code and being more locked off than JME, it is able to handle more advanced graphics and other gaming components.

-The three main feature phone services that hosted these video games were: NTT DoCoMo's i-mode, Au's EZweb, and SoftBank's Yahoo!
+The three main Japanese feature phone services that hosted these video games were: NTT DoCoMo's i-mode, Au's EZweb, and SoftBank's Yahoo!
 Keitai.